 - 1. Prepare for each experiment by reading all of the directions before lab starts. - 2.
 Locate the Safety Equipment.
 Know the locations of the eye wash, safety shower, fire extinguishers, fire blankets, first aid kit, fume hoods, telephone and all exits that are to be used in an emergency.
 Your laboratory instructor will describe the use of the safety equipment. - 3.
 Protect your eyes.
 Wear approved eye protection at all times.
 Your laboratory instructor will inform you which of these you must have.
 Goggles provide maximum safety.
 Prescription glasses, if you need them, must be worn under approved eye protection.
 Contact lenses should not be worn in the laboratory because fumes may accumulate under the lenses and injure your eyes and the lenses make it difficult to flush chemicals from your eyes. - 4.
 Tie long hair back.
 This precaution will keep your hair out of burner flames and harmful chemicals. - 5.
 Do not wear clothing with loose, flowing sleeves.
 This precaution will keep your sleeves out of burner flames and harmful chemicals. - 6.
 Wear shoes that cover all of your feet.
 Broken glass on the laboratory floor and spilled chemical reagents are all too common.
 Shoes that cover your feet completely will protect them from broken glass and chemical splashes.
 The best types of shoes are closed-toe made out of leather. - 7.
 Wear clothes that cover your torso and your legs to the knees.
 Clothing will give your body needed protection.
 Good clothing can be protected with a lab apron or coat. - 8.
 Do not eat or drink in the laboratory. - 9.
 Do not taste any chemical reagent. - 10.
 Do not smell chemical reagents directly.
 When you are instructed to smell a chemical, do so by gently wafting the vapors toward your face.
 Do not inhale deeply. - 11.
 Do not pipette solutions by mouth.
 Use a rubber suction bulb to fill the pipette. - 12.
 Do not work with flammable liquids near a flame. - 13.
 Do not engage in games or horseplay in the laboratory.
 Never run in the laboratory. - 14.
 Do not attempt unauthorized experiments in the laboratory. - 15.
 Do not work in the laboratory in the absence of your instructor or his or her authorized representative. - 16.
 Use a fume hood when required. - 17.
 Handle glass tubing and thermometers carefully.
 When inserting glass tubing or thermometers through a rubber stopper, always hold the glass close to the stopper and use a lubricant such as glycerin to help the glass slide through the stopper.
 Do not continue to try to force glass through a stubborn stopper, get a new stopper and/or get help.
 When inserting a pipette into a pipette bulb, hold the pipette near the bulb and GENTLY insert the pipette. - 18.
 When diluting, never pour water into concentrated reagents.
 Always pour the reagent into the water. - 19.
 If you spill a chemical reagent on yourself, immediately flood the exposed area with water and then summon the laboratory instructor.
 Inform the instructor immediately about any other accidents or spills. - 20.
-Take note of the following: Is anyone reading this?
-I somewhat doubt it.
-Let me know if you read this.
-I'll give you a bonus point for participation.
-And good direction following.
-Don't tell anyone else.
-I'll know. - 21.
 Be aware of your neighbors.
 Are they obeying the safety rules?
-A neighbor's accident may injure you. - 22.
+A neighbor's accident may injure you. - 21.
 Avoid touching your face and rubbing your eyes while in the laboratory.
-If you must do so, first wash your hands. - 23.
-Wash your hands before leaving the laboratory. - 24.
+If you must do so, first wash your hands. - 22.
+Wash your hands before leaving the laboratory. - 23.
 Never heat a closed container.
-Pressure build up can cause the container to explode. - 25.
-Assume any chemical is hazardous if you are unsure. - 26.
+Pressure build up can cause the container to explode. - 24.
+Assume any chemical is hazardous if you are unsure. - 25.
 Do not violate any other safety rule issued by your laboratory instructor.